Modeling and forecasting subnational age distribution of death counts

 \centerline{\bf Abstract}

-This paper presents several forecasting methods to model and forecast subnational age distribution of death counts.
-The age distribution of death counts has many similarities to probability density functions, which are nonnegative and have a constrained integral, and thus live in a constrained nonlinear space.
-To address the nonlinear nature of objects, we implement a cumulative distribution function transformation that has an additional monotonicity.
-Using the Japanese subnational life-table death counts obtained from the \cite{JMD24}, we evaluate the forecast accuracy of the transformation and forecasting methods.
-The improved forecast accuracy of life-table death counts implemented here will be of great interest to demographers in estimating regional age-specific survival probabilities and life expectancy.
+Existing mortality forecasting methods focus on age-specific mortality rates, which lie in an unconstrained space and overlook the distributional nature of life-table death counts.
+Few studies have developed and compared forecasting methods that model the shape and dynamics of the age distribution of deaths, especially at the subnational level, where data quality varies greatly.
+This paper presents several forecasting methods to model and forecast the subnational age distribution of death counts.
+The age distribution of death counts has many similarities to probability density functions, which are non-negative and have a constrained integral, and thus live in a constrained nonlinear space.
+To address the nonlinear nature of objects, we implement a cumulative distribution function transformation that is scale-free and has additional monotonicity.
+Using subnational Japanese life-table death counts from the \cite{JMD25}, we evaluate the forecast accuracy of the transformation and forecasting methods.
+The improved forecast accuracy of life-table death counts implemented here will be of great interest to demographers in estimating regional age-specific survival probabilities and life expectancy, and to actuaries as a foundation for exploring potential applications in determining annuity prices for various ages and maturities.